junxit/us-congress-bills-109/metadata.md

 - 2006-05-17 — Introduced in House
 - 2006-05-17 — Introduced in House
 - 2006-05-17 — Referred to the House Committee on Ways and Means.
+- 2006-05-24 — Considered under suspension of the rules. (consideration: CR H3149-3154)
+- 2006-05-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5403.
+- 2006-05-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-05-24 — Mr. Herger moved to suspend the rules and pass the bill.
+- 2006-05-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3149-3150)
+- 2006-05-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3149-3150)
+- 2006-05-24 — Received in the Senate.